Vintagewally/blogblist/content/en/blog/emoji-support.md

 ---
-author: "Hugo Authors"
+author: Hugo Authors
-title: "Emoji Support"
+title: Emoji Support
 date: 2021-07-15
-description: "Guide to emoji usage in Hugo"
+description: Guide to emoji usage in Hugo
-tags: ["emoji"]
+tags:
+  - emoji
-tag: "emoji"
+tag: emoji
 thumbnail: https://picsum.photos/id/1050/400/250
 categories:
   - Creativity
+type: default
 ---

-Emoji can be enabled in a Hugo project in a number of ways.
+Emoji ssss can be enabled in a Hugo project in a number of ways.

 <!--more-->